-- A 'Plan B' neighbourhood plan would Channel Gate for new housing at 'urban neighbourhood' levels of density matching the National Model Design Code and LB Ealing 2012/13 development plan. - Including some self-build/custom build 'co-development' housing, implementing the recommendations of the Richard Bacon Review. - OONF's Plan B could be ready to go if OPDC's Plan A becomes unfeasible or inappropriate, in various scenarios. - OPDC would retain control on triggering Plan B, as a contingency/fallback spatial plan.
+- A 'Plan B' neighbourhood plan would allocate Channel Gate/Atlas Road for new housing at 'urban neighbourhood' levels of density matching the National Model Design Code and LB Ealing 2012/13 development plan. - Including some self-build/custom build 'co-development' housing, implementing the recommendations of the Richard Bacon Review. - OONF's Plan B could be ready to go if OPDC's Plan A becomes unfeasible or inappropriate, in various scenarios. - OPDC would retain control on triggering Plan B, as a contingency/fallback spatial plan.